ShivamTheCodingDon/Machine-Learning-Model-with-Python/README.md

 # Machine-Learning-Model-with-Python

-In this we build machine learning algoritm from scratch
+In this we build machine learning algorithm from scratch